 If you want to stop feeling insecure in a relationship, you need to get a handle on your habit of worry.

-💡 Learn More: If you’re serious about getting control of your worry habits, I teach a short masterclass on chronic worry called Worry Free: Essential Skills to End Chronic Worry for Good
+????
+Learn More: If you’re serious about getting control of your worry and anxiety, I teach a class called Creating Calm: Transform Your Mindset from Anxious and Worried to Confident and Calm

 3. Resist the urge to dwell on past relationship mistakes

 Dwelling on the past is just the flip side of worrying about the future:

 When you waste your mental energy dwelling on past mistakes and failures, you have that much less to invest in the present.

 And if you are chronically not investing quality time and attention to your relationship in the present, why wouldn’t you start to feel insecure?